OCA/pylint-odoo/README.md

 bad-builtin-groupby | Used builtin function `itertools.groupby`.
 Prefer `odoo.tools.groupby` instead.
 More info about https://github.com/odoo/odoo/issues/105376 | W8155
 consider-merging-classes-inherited | Consider merging classes inherited to "%s" from %s. | R8180 context-overridden | Context overridden using dict.
 Better using kwargs `with_context(**%s)` or `with_context(key=value)` | W8121
-development-status-allowed | Manifest key development_status "%s" not allowed.
+deprecated-odoo-model-method | %s has been deprecated by Odoo.
+Please look for alternatives. | W8160 development-status-allowed | Manifest key development_status "%s" not allowed.
 Use one of: %s. | C8111 except-pass | pass into block except.
 If you really need to use the pass consider logging that exception | W8138 external-request-timeout | Use of external request method `%s` without timeout.
 It could wait for a long time | E8106